Asynchronously reported conditions

 Typically, problems reported asynchronously are run-time conditions, such as the failure of the SonicMQ Broker or the failure of communication between the Progress OpenEdge JMS Adapter and the JMS-provider Broker.
 Another example is the failure to send an automatic reply (the message handler is set with a reply message, but the JMS-provider fails to send the reply).

-CHAR message properties in the message header: exception,
+several possible CHAR message properties in the message

-a list of properties in the error message header.
-For an example, see "Messaging Examples" in the OpenEdge Development: Messaging and ESB guide.
+to get a list of properties in the error message header.

 The application should handle problems of this type programmatically by creating a Message Consumer object and passing it to the setErrorHandler procedure in the Session object.
 If an application does not set an error handler, a default error handler displays the error message and the properties in alert boxes.